SU-SWS/stanford_metatag_nobots/README.txt

 curl -sS 1>/dev/null -A Googlebot -D /tmp/headers.txt https://foo.stanford.edu/ && grep 'X-Robots' /tmp/headers.txt

 That should output "X-Robots-Tag: noindex,nofollow,noarchive" if the headers are being sent correctly.

+Installation
+---

+Install this module like any other module.
+[See Drupal Documentation](https://drupal.org/documentation/install/modules-themes/modules-7)

+Configuration
+---

+Nothing special needed.

+Troubleshooting
+---

+If you are experiencing issues with this module try reverting the feature first.
+If you are still experiencing issues try posting an issue on the GitHub issues page.

+Contribution / Collaboration
+---

+You are welcome to contribute functionality, bug fixes, or documentation to this module.
+If you would like to suggest a fix or new functionality you may add a new issue to the GitHub issue queue or you may fork this repository and submit a pull request.
+For more help please see [GitHub's article on fork, branch, and pull requests](https://help.github.com/articles/using-pull-requests)